Hand-holding notebook written Medicare Supplement Insurance

 Supplemental Insurance For Medicare

-The main purpose of supplemental medical coverage is to assist Original Medicare by filling in the gaps.
-Essentially, it is meant to pay for health care supplies and services that Medicare does not.
+The primary purpose of supplemental medical coverage is to assist Original Medicare by filling in the gaps.
+It is meant to pay for health care supplies and services that Medicare does not.
 These costs include coinsurance, deductibles, and copayments.
-Other out-of-pocket costs that may be covered by a Medigap plan include at least half of the Medicare Part B coinsurance.
+Other out-of-pocket expenses that may be covered by a Medigap plan include at least half of the Medicare Part B coinsurance.
 This is 20 percent of the Medicare-approved amount for covered services.

-Before enrolling in a Medicare supplement plan, it is helpful to educate yourself about the details.
+Before enrolling in a Medicare supplement plan, educating yourself about the details is helpful.
 Here are some facts you should know before enrolling.

 • You are only eligible if you have Medicare Part A and B